 - You may enter up to five universities or courses.
 You do not have to enter five.
-You do not need to put them into any order of preference, UCAS will put them in alphabetical order anyhow (and each university will not see what other universities you have applied to.)
+You do not need to put them into any order of preference.
+UCAS will put them in alphabetical order anyway (and each university will not see which other universities you have applied to).

-- You will need to use the UCAS Search tool to look up things like the course and campus code.
+- You will need to use the UCAS search tool to look up the course and campus code.